Contact Us Today (424) 372-3112

 Posted by Sam Israels | Dec 18, 2019

-In felony criminal cases in in Los Angeles County, you will have a guaranteed legal right to have a preliminary hearing.
-This is when the prosecutor must prove there is sufficient evidence supporting that you committed a crime.
+In felony criminal cases in Los Angeles County, you are guaranteed a crucial legal right-the preliminary hearing.
+This is a pivotal moment when the prosecutor must demonstrate there is sufficient evidence supporting the allegation that you committed a crime, ensuring your legal protection.

-Normally, preliminary hearings are quick, but there are some cases that take longer.
-There are cases where your criminal lawyer might show an affirmative defense against the allegations, but this type of strategy is not always appropriate because the prosecuted will be alerted to you defense plan.
+Normally, preliminary hearings are quick, but some cases take longer.
+There are cases where your criminal lawyer might show an affirmative defense against the allegations.
+Still, this type of strategy is only sometimes appropriate because the prosecuted will be alerted to your defense plan.

 If you were indicted before a grand jury, then no preliminary hearing will be held.